|Responsible Executive:||Finance and Administration|

 The University reimburses commercial fares for economy/coach accommodations.
 First class transportation is not allowed.
 Air travel is recommended when the cost of an employee’s time is an important factor or when travel time by other methods would increase the subsistence expense.

-The traveler must retain all transportation ticket receipts for purposes of documenting travel expense amounts.
+The traveler must retain all transportation ticket receipts and itineraries for purposes of documenting travel expense amounts.
 This includes showing the purchase amount of the ticket and method of payment.

 The University will not reimburse for any tickets paid by reward points (i.e., sky miles, motel reward points, or any other type of customer reward program).
-The University will also not allow reimbursement for the value of complimentary tickets.
+The University will also not allow reimbursement for the value of complimentary tickets, vouchers, eCredits, or related items that were not purchased by means using currency, check or credit card.

 2. Automobile Rental